Background

 18. Religion is just about mind-control and money.

-This argument is not just making the claim that some religions are about consolidation of power.
-This argument suggests that religion is fundamentally a scam, something like multi-level marketing schemes.
-Since this often falls on Catholicism, I will use Catholicism as an example of the absurdity of this claim.
+This argument is not just making the claim that some religions are about consolidation of power, that’s certainly true.
+Rather, this argument suggests that religion is fundamentally a scam, something like a Ponzi scheme.
+Since this often falls on the Catholic Church, I will use Catholicism to demonstrate the absurdity of this claim.

-You can go to any Catholic church in the country every day for a decade and never donate a penny.
+You can go to practically any Catholic church in the world every day for a decade and never donate a penny.
 The most accosting you will ever face is someone walking by with an offering basket on Sunday.
-Presently, the Pope is a Jesuit, which means he isn’t allowed to own any personal property.
+As of 2025, the Pope and his predecessor were under vows barring ownership of personal property.
 Priests are required to have a doctorate and take a vow of celibacy, and their average U.S. income is around $40,000.
 Almost all of the Church’s wealth is in assets, but even those assets are not capitalized on – admission to the Vatican museums hovers around a measly $12, for example.
-Furthermore, with the money the Church does have, she operates and subsidizes thousands of schools, healthcare facilities, and social protection facilities.
-The Church is the largest non-governmental healthcare provider on earth.
+With the money the Church does have, she operates and subsidizes thousands of schools, healthcare facilities, and social protection facilities.
+She is the largest non-governmental healthcare provider on earth.
 All the while, most parishes struggle with basic overhead like boilers or parking lot maintenance.

 19. God is just a sky-wizard fairy tale.